paradiselabs-ai/glue-framework/docs/magnetic_fields.md

    - Multi-turn conversations work out of the box
    - No configuration needed - it's a core feature

-2. **Magnetic Tools** (Optional Feature)
+2. **Magnetic Tools** (Configured in app)
+   - Models can pass tools between themselves
-   - Tools can share resources with each other
+   - Tools can keep persistant data between models in the same run
    - Tools can persist data between runs if needed
-   - Only used when you need tools to work together
+   - Can be configured as needed

 ## The Whiteboard Analogy